 NULL or a vector of integers.
-If ColumnsLog2ordered is a vector of integers, it corresponds to the columns number of Res.DE.analysis\$DE.results, the output of DEanalysisGlobal(), which must contains log_2 fold change values (see Details).
+If ColumnsLog2ordered is a vector of integers, it corresponds to the columns number of Res.DE.analysis\$DE.results, the output of DEanalysisGlobal(), which must contains $log_2$ fold change values (see Details).

-- Set.Operation A character.
-The user must choose between "union" (default), "intersect", "setdiff" (see Details). - Organism A character indicating the organism where data were taken from.
+Set.Operation A character.
+The user must choose between "union" (default), "intersect", "setdiff" (see Details).

+Organism A character indicating the organism where data were taken from.
 See vignette of the R package gprofiler2 for supported organisms.
+See gprofiler2::gost().

-See gprofiler2::gost(). - MaxNumberGO An integer.
-The user can select the MaxNumberGO most important Gene Ontology (GO) names to be plotted in a lollipop graph.
-By default, MaxNumberGO=20. - BackgroundTRUE or FALSE.
-If TRUE, the statistical enrichment analysis to find over-representation of functions from Gene Ontology (GO) and biological pathways (e.g. KEGG) will be done by comparing the functions and biological pathways among the selected DE genes with those associated with all genes in Res.DE.analysis\$DE.results.
-If FALSE, the statistical enrichment analysis will be done by comparing the functions and biological pathways among the selected DE genes with all functions and biological pathways included in the database of gprofiler2 (link in See Also).
-See also gprofiler2::gost(). - Display.plots TRUE or FALSE.
+MaxNumberGO An integer.
+The user can select the MaxNumberGO most important Gene Ontology of functions from Gene Ontology (GO) and biological pathways (e.g. KEGG) will be done by comparing the functions and biological pathways among the selected DE genes with those associated with all genes in Res.DE.analysis\$DE.results.

+(GO) names to be plotted in a lollipop graph.
+By default, MaxNumberG0=20.

+Background TRUE or FALSE.
+If TRUE, the statistical enrichment analysis to find over-representation

+If FALSE, the statistical enrichment analysis will be done by comparing the functions and biological pathways among the selected DE genes with all functions and biological pathways included in the database of gprofiler2 (link in See

+Also).
+See also gprofiler2::gost().

+Display.plots TRUE or FALSE.
 TRUE as default.
 If TRUE, all graphs will be plotted.
+Otherwise of DEanalysisGlobal() is not NULL, all files will be saved in "2\Supervised-Analysis\Name.folder.DE/ 2-5\Enrichment\analysis\Name.folder.DE/ 2-5-

-Otherwise no graph will be plotted. - Save.plots TRUE or FALSE or a Character.
-If Save.plots=TRUE and the output path.result of DEanalysisGlobal() is not NULL, all files will be saved in "2_Supervised-Analysis_Name.folder.DE/ 2-5_Enrichment_analysis_Name.folder.DE/ 2-5-1_gprofiler2_results_Name.folder.DE", with Name.folder.DE an input of DEanalysisGlobal().
-If Save.plots is a character, it must be a path and all files will be saved in the sub-folder "gprofiler2_results_Name.folder.DE".
-Otherwise, the different files will not be saved.
+Save.plots TRUE or FALSE or a Character.
+If Save.plots=TRUE and the output path.result will not be saved.

+1\gprofiler2\results\Name.folder.DE", with Name.folder.DE an input of DEanalysisGlobal().

+If Save.plots is a character, it must be a path and all files will be saved in the sub-folder "gprofiler2\results\Name.folder.DE".
+Otherwise, the different files

-If ColumnsLog2ordered is a vector of integers, the rows of Res.DE.analysis\$DE.results (corresponding to genes) will be decreasingly ordered according to the sum of absolute log_2 fold change (the selected columns must contain log_2 fold change values) before the enrichment analysis.
+If ColumnsLog2ordered is a vector of integers, the rows of Res.DE.analysis\$DE.results (corresponding to genes) will be decreasingly ordered according to the sum of absolute $log_2$ fold change (the selected columns must contain $log_2$ fold change values) before the enrichment analysis.
 The enrichment analysis will take into account the genes order as the first genes will be considered to have the highest biological importance and the last genes the lowest.
-See the input ordered_query of gprofiler2::gost() and the vignette of gprofiler2 for more details.
+See the input ordered\query of gprofiler2::gost() and the vignette of gprofiler2 for more details.